galasa-dev/galasa.dev/src/markdown-pages/docs/ecosystem/running-automation.md

 In our example, the OBR is set up as a module within the test parent.
 The example shows how to create a parent project, add a test sub-project and OBR sub-project as modules of that parent, and how to edit the associated _pom.xml_ files so that the parent project and sub-projects (modules) are packaged correctly.

-## Creating a parent project
+## About a parent project

-The parent project establishes all the dependencies for the sub-projects/modules.
+The parent project establishes all the dependencies for the sub-projects or modules.
 It builds all the modules in the order of the dependencies - it builds the Manager module before the test projects that use it.

 The structure of the parent project in this example will look similar to the following example structure: